-August 21st the White Bear Center of the Arts we will feature the Lake Country Pastel Society's Open Invitational Exhibition that will be juried by award-winning artist Kami Mendjik.
-Address is 4971 Long Ave, White Bear Lake.
-Meet at 1:00 PM. https://whitebeararts.org/
+On Wednesday, August 21st at the White Bear Center for the Arts, we enjoyed the Lake Country Pastel Society’s Open Invitational Exhibition that was juried by award-winning artist Kami Mendlik.

 If you are interested in participating contact Tracey Baker firstname.lastname@example.org or JeNell Jacobson email@example.com

 THEATRE SIG - submitted by Robin GetmanIn August, two of us (that we know of) attended Stinkers at the Jungle Theater and enjoyed a post-performance discussion on the beautiful patio at It’s Greek to Me.